FrozenNode/Laravel-Administrator/readme.md

 Administrator is released under the MIT License.
 See the LICENSE file for details.

 ## Changelog

+### 2.3.0

+- Bugfix: There was an array index error when not providing a name_field or when only providing one of the sort options.

 ### 2.2.0
 - There is now an autocomplete option for relationships that could have a lot of potential values